ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Layouts/ConditionalLayout.rst

 Properties
 ----------

--  :ref:`layout <sdk_ubuntu_layouts_conditionallayout_layout-prop>`
-   : Component
+-  :ref:`layout <sdk_ubuntu_layouts_conditionallayout_layout>` : Component
--  :ref:`name <sdk_ubuntu_layouts_conditionallayout_name-prop>` :
+-  :ref:`name <sdk_ubuntu_layouts_conditionallayout_name>` : string
-   string
--  :ref:`when <sdk_ubuntu_layouts_conditionallayout_when-prop>` :
+-  :ref:`when <sdk_ubuntu_layouts_conditionallayout_when>` : bool
-   bool

 Detailed Description
 --------------------

-:ref:`ConditionalLayout <sdk_ubuntu_layouts_conditionallayout>` is a
-non-visual element defining the actual layout to be applied when a given condition evaluates to true.
+:ref:`ConditionalLayout <sdk_ubuntu_layouts_conditionallayout>` is a non-visual element defining the actual layout to be applied when a given condition evaluates to true.
 The condition can be any valid boolean JavaScript expression.

 As Layouts can be nested, it is recommended to choose properties of the Layouts item, often width and height, when defining the condition.
 Other elements like Screen orientation can also be used to define the layout activation condition.

 There must be only a single component defined in the :ref:`ConditionalLayout <sdk_ubuntu_layouts_conditionallayout>` which will be instantiated upon activation.

 Each conditional layout must be named with a string, which identifies the layout when activated.

 .. code:: qml